raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 - Bob then also works out the shared secret number using his private key. `4**3 % 23 = 18`

+- Both Alice and Bob have calculated a shared *secret number* that they have worked out using the number they were sent, and their own private keys.

-- Now Alice and Bob have the shared secret `18`, and even though Eve knew the public keys, she can not work out this shared secret.
+- Alice and Bob have the shared secret `18`, and even though Eve knew the public keys, she can not work out this shared secret.

 - The value `18`, can now be used for the shift in a Caesar Cipher, and Alice and Bob can communicate securely.